Knowing when to repair or replace your laptop can be a challenging predicament. Repairs can save you money but aren't ideal for old laptops.

 These warranties are usually carry-in, free of charge, and include all internal component failures.

-Some manufacturers also include accidental fall damage, but this type of coverage is less common.
+Some manufacturers also include accidental fall damage and even water damage, but this type of coverage is less common.

 Once again, depending on the laptop manufacturer, you may be presented with different warranty options.